daniyardake/NotesSharer/README.md

 This application allows users to login/register and then share lecture their notes with each other.

+## Live view

+You can check the live version of the website [here](http://daniyardake.pythonanywhere.com/).
+Please, create an issue or push request if it doesn't work.

 ## Requirements

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all requirements.